About UC Santa Cruz

 Building on UCSC’s core Computer Science and Computer Engineering Departments, in 1997, UCSC began its first professional school, the Jack Baskin School of Engineering, and introduced a new undergraduate electrical engineering major.
 This was followed in 1998 by a major in information systems management.
 In 1997-98, UCSC began offering a "distance-learning" version of the M.S. in computer engineering, with a concentration in networking engineering, at its Silicon Valley facilities.
 In 2001, an undergraduate major in bioinformatics was launched and, in 2003, M.S. and Ph.D programs in bioinformatics were initiated.
-The school is in the process of hiring faculty, which has led to new Electrical Engineering and Applied Mathematics & Statistics Departments.
-In 2003, retired engineer and philanthropist Jack Baskin gave additional funding for a new engineering building, Engineering 2, and to create an endowed chair in the Department of Biomolecular Engineering, which began in 2004.
-In 2006, a computer science: computer game design B.S. major was approved, as was an M.S. and Ph.D. program in statistics and stochastic modeling.
-In 2007, a B.S. program in bioengineering was approved.
-The Baskin School celebrated its 10th anniversary in 2007, and Jack Baskin again provided funds to set up an endowed chair in technology and information management.
-In 2009, M.S, and Ph.D. programs in technology and information management were approved.
+The engineering school has continued to expand its academic offerings, and today students can enroll in 10 undergraduate and 8 graduate-degree programs.

-The ten UCSC colleges--each a separate community with its own buildings and administration--are built around a core of shared university facilities.
-These include the main and science/engineering libraries, performing arts buildings, visual arts studios, classrooms, computer facilities, and a complex of highly specialized buildings for the physical & biological sciences, and engineering.
+The ten UC Santa Cruz undergraduate colleges — each a separate community with its own buildings and administration — are built around a core of shared university facilities.
+These include the main and science/engineering libraries, performing arts buildings, visual arts studios, classrooms, computer facilities, and a complex of highly specialized buildings for the physical and biological sciences, and for engineering.
 Athletic facilities are provided on the east and west sides of the campus.

-Significant private funds--more than $382.5 million through the 2008-09 year--have been donated to build or enhance academic, student-life, and other facilities at the campus, as well to fund programs, research, and scholarships.
+Significant private funds — more than $50 million in the 2013-14 year alone — have been donated to build or enhance academic, student-life, and other facilities at the campus, as well to fund programs, research, and scholarships.

 The campus was planned by architect John Carl Warnecke and landscape architect Thomas Church.
 Ralph Rapson designed the original Theater Arts Center.
 Antoine Predock of Albuquerque was the architect for the award-winning Music Center, and SRG Partnership of Portland, Oregon, for the Seymour Center at Long Marine Lab.
 The Engineering 2 Building, which was dedicated in fall 2004, won a merit award for design from the American Institute of Architects, Los Angeles Chapter.
 Anshen + Allen Los Angeles was the architect for Engineering 2.

-The architects for the residential colleges were as follows: Cowell--Wurster, Bernardi & Emmons; Stevenson--Joseph Esherick & Associates; Crown--Ernest J. Kump Associates; Merrill--Campbell Wong & Associates and Wong & Brocchini; Porter--Hugh Stubbins and Associates; Kresge: MLTW/Moore-Turnbull; Oakes: McCue, Boone & Tomsick; College Eight: Simon Martin-Vegue Winkelstein Moris; Colleges Nine and Ten: Esherick Homsey Dodge and Davis.
+The architects for the residential colleges were as follows: Cowell — Wurster, Bernardi & Emmons; Stevenson — Joseph Esherick & Associates; Crown — Ernest J. Kump Associates; Merrill — Campbell Wong & Associates and Wong & Brocchini; Porter — Hugh Stubbins and Associates; Kresge — MLTW/Moore-Turnbull; Oakes — McCue, Boone & Tomsick; Rachel Carson College — Simon Martin-Vegue Winkelstein Moris; Colleges Nine and Ten — Esherick Homsey Dodge and Davis.

 Institutional growth and academic opportunity